selleronom/Pi1Speaker/README.md

 ### Customize device name

 By default, your device will be displayed as `balenaSound xxxx` when you search for Bluetooth devices.
-You can change this using `BLUETOOTH_DEVICE_NAME` environment variable that can be set in balena dashboard (navigate to dashboard -> app -> device -> device variables).
+You can change this using `DEVICE_NAME` environment variable that can be set in balena dashboard (navigate to dashboard -> app -> device -> device variables).

 ![Setting the device name](images/device-name-config.png)